ucheor/QR-S3_Backend_Lock_Update/README.md

 ![DynamoDB table](images/create%20dynamoDB%20table.png)

-To create a backend block file with the traditional method (for practice)
+To create a backend block file with the traditional method (for practice).
+Remember to update bucket name to your S3 bucket name.
+S3 folder is used to seperate different environments.
+Confirm that you have the right and matching folder on the "key" value.

 ```
 touch old_backend.tf